google/certificate-transparency/docs/Deployment.md

  - `MONITORING`: `"gcm"` or `"prometheus"`
  - `REGION`: set to the [region](https://cloud.google.com/compute/docs/regions-zones/regions-zones)
-   that the Log will run in, e.g. `"us-central"`.
+   that the Log will run in, e.g. `"us-central1"`.
  - `ZONES`: space-separated list of the [zones](https://cloud.google.com/compute/docs/regions-zones/regions-zones) to run instances in, e.g. `"b c f"`